 Greg has gained national recognition for his work depicting both wildlife and human figures.
 Greg finds an infinite supply of subject matter in God’s creation: the world around us.

 “People always want to know where I get my inspiration,” he says.
 “I draw my ideas from my personal experiences and interests.”
 Greg has a wide range of interests which include the outdoors and nature, as well as family.
 His wife Cheryl and two sons, Jonathan and Jeremy, and now his grandchildren, have provided subject matter for Greg’s creations over the years.

 A natural story teller, Greg weaves a tale into every sculpture he creates.
 Here, Greg works on the original clay for “Wild Ice” in his studio before it can be cast in bronze.

 This bronze sculpture was a Public Art commission, it reflects youthful exuberance, inspired by fond memories sculptor Greg Todd has of growing up in Goodland, Kansas and was installed at the Westminster Ice Centre in 2013.

 Greg also loves bringing historical figures to life, telling their stories of heroism and humanitarianism.
 Greg is known for creating accurate portraits of heroes and loved ones from photographs.

-One of his most recent pieces, Legacy, depicts a police officer and two children raising the flag together.
+Another of the bronze sculptor’s works, Legacy of Service, depicts a police officer and two children raising the flag together.
 This monument to our men and women in blue was installed in front of the Police Department building in Grand Junction, Colorado summer 2013.

 Greg Todd creates award winning sculptures in a variety of sizes ranging from table-top size to monumental public art pieces installed across the country.